sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 # Bias and Variance

-if the model in machine learning  is not accurate, it will make errors and these errors are known as Bias and Variance. these two errors causes small difference between predicted and actual value!
+if the model in machine learning  is not accurate, it will make errors and these errors are known as Bias and Variance. these two error cause small difference between predicted and actual value!
 In machine learning we want to reduce these errors to get more accurate predictions.
 On the basis of these errors, the machine learning model is selected that can perform best on the particular dataset.

 ## What is Bias?